-The researchers studied the islanders-through interviews, direct observations, and informal conversations both as individuals and as a collective group.
+The researchers studied the islanders-through interviews, direct observations, and informal conversations-both as individuals and as a collective group.
 They looked at ideals vs. actual practice, public vs. private conduct, and prescribed vs. voluntary behavior.
-They also studied documents, reports, newspapers, and other data related to the islanders'
+They also studied documents, reports, newspapers, and other data related to the islanders' approach to sexuality-related issues.

-The research and interviews conducted by the Perspective Foundation resulted in the folnothing about symptoms, treatment, and diagnosis.
+The research and interviews conducted by the Perspective Foundation resulted in the following findings:

+Sexually Transmitted Diseases (STDs).
+Most islanders do not know anything about STDs.
+They know that people suffer from STDs and that they usually do not seek medical help until they are very ill.
+But they know practically nothing about symptoms, treatment, and diagnostically nosis.
 Until recently, the islanders did not, for cultural reasons, favor the use of condoms.
 The younger generation uses them for protection when they have sexual relations with prostitutes but not when they have sexual relations with their primary partners.
-The women consider contraceptives as a method of preventing unplanned pregnancies, not as protection from STDs.2 They have learned about HIV/AIDS through radio or television broadcasts from Malaysia and Singapore.
+The women consider contraceptives as a method of preventing unplanned pregnancies, not as protection from STDs.'
+They have learned about HIV/AIDS through radio or television broadcasts from Malaysia and Singapore.
 They believe that HIV is a result of syphilis and is primarily a homosexual disease.
 They believe it is spread through touching.